CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 <</dd_do>>
 ~~~~

-The output truncated the name because it was so long.
+The output truncated the name because it was so long, but the full name exists in the data.

 To rename multiple variables, you can run multiple `rename` commands, or else you can give multiple old and new names: